3nids/qgiscombomanager/README.md

 * `getFieldIndex()`: returns the field index of the currently selected field
 * `setField(fieldName)`: set the current field in the combo box

+The FieldCombo will also emit a signal:

+* `fieldChanged(str)`: whenever the field changes it will emit this signal with the new field name.

 ## Band combos

 Similarly to field combos, a combo box can be assigned to list the bands related to a given RasterLayerCombo.